The Psoas Major

 The nickname reflects its connection to the autonomic nervous system and the stress response — it is a clinical metaphor of somatic medicine, not a strict pathophysiologic claim.
 The psoas is reflexively recruited in threat situations (fight-or-flight), and in many somatic traditions it is seen as the site where the body "stores" fear and chronic tension.
 Neurophysiologically, its participation in the reflex motor pattern of hip flexion in stressful and anxious situations partially supports this clinical concept — although the exact neurobiologic mechanisms are still being investigated.

-Features suggesting a psoas component: low back pain that worsens on standing for prolonged periods and eases on sitting with the hip flexed, posture with slight hip flexion when standing, positive Thomas test (residual hip flexion when lying at the edge of the table with the other knee hugged), tenderness on deep abdominal palpation lateral to the umbilicus, and clear worsening of pain during periods of intense stress.
+Features suggesting a psoas component: low back pain that worsens with prolonged standing and eases when sitting with the hip flexed, posture with slight hip flexion when standing, positive Thomas test (residual hip flexion when lying at the edge of the table while hugging the other knee), tenderness on deep abdominal palpation lateral to the umbilicus, and clear worsening of pain during periods of intense stress.
 Definitive diagnosis is made by the physician.

 Yes, significantly.
-Remaining seated keeps the psoas in progressive shortening.
-With 8-10 hours seated daily, over months and years, the muscle adapts to the shortened length.
-To mitigate this effect: breaks every 30-45 minutes with a short walk, use of a chair that allows upright posture without back support (active postural engagement), and practice of iliopsoas stretching every day at the end of the workday.
-Standing desks with alternation of position are also beneficial.
+Sitting keeps the psoas in progressive shortening.
+With 8-10 hours seated daily over months and years, the muscle adapts to the shortened length.
+To mitigate this effect: take breaks every 30-45 minutes with a short walk, use a chair that allows upright posture without back support (active postural engagement), and practice iliopsoas stretching daily at the end of the workday.
+Standing desks with position alternation are also beneficial.

 Epidemiologic studies demonstrate a correlation between psychological stress, anxiety, and chronic low back pain.
 Specific electromyographic assessment of the psoas is technically difficult (deep muscle, requires needle EMG), which limits conclusions about its resting tone in anxious patients.
-The proposed mechanism involves the sympathetic autonomic nervous system: the psoas is one of the muscles recruited in the fight-or-flight response, and in people with chronic anxiety it may remain partially contracted persistently.
+The proposed mechanism involves the sympathetic autonomic nervous system: the psoas is one of the muscles recruited in the fight-or-flight response, and in people with chronic anxiety it may stay persistently and partially contracted.

-A simplified version can be self-applied as screening, but precise interpretation requires medical evaluation.
+A simplified version can be self-administered as screening, but precise interpretation requires medical evaluation.
 Sit at the edge of a tall bed or firm table.
 Lie back, hugging one knee to the chest.
-If the free leg does not rest on the surface — remaining elevated with the hip in flexion — it suggests iliopsoas shortening.
+If the free leg does not rest on the surface — remaining elevated with the hip flexed — it suggests iliopsoas shortening.
 The greater the angle of residual flexion, the greater the shortening.
-Any doubt should be clarified with the physician.
+Any uncertainty should be clarified with the physician.

 They can aggravate it, especially in people with an already hypertonic psoas and associated low back pain.
 Traditional sit-ups intensely recruit the iliopsoas to perform trunk flexion.
-For people with psoas dysfunction, it is safer to start core strengthening with exercises that do not recruit it — such as the abdominal plank, Pilates exercises with a neutral pelvis, and gluteal strengthening.
-After the psoas is released and low back pain is stabilized, more complete functional exercises can be gradually reintroduced.
+For psoas dysfunction, it is safer to start core strengthening with exercises that do not recruit it — such as the abdominal plank, Pilates exercises with a neutral pelvis, and gluteal strengthening.
+Once the psoas is released and low back pain has stabilized, more complete functional exercises can be gradually reintroduced.

 Yes.
-The supine position with knees supported by a pillow or low cushion (semi-flexed at 30-45 degrees) keeps the psoas at a length close to neutral during sleep, avoiding nocturnal shortening.
-It is especially useful for people with chronic low back pain due to a tense psoas.
-Alternatively, sleeping on the side with a pillow between the knees also keeps the hip in a neutral position.
-Avoiding the fetal position (very flexed hip) is important to avoid perpetuating shortening.
+The supine position with knees supported by a pillow or low cushion (semi-flexed at 30-45 degrees) keeps the psoas at near-neutral length during sleep, avoiding nocturnal shortening.
+It is especially useful for people with chronic low back pain from a tense psoas.
+Alternatively, side-sleeping with a pillow between the knees also keeps the hip neutral.
+Avoiding the fetal position (deeply flexed hip) is important to prevent perpetuating shortening.

 Yes.
-The TrP2 of the psoas, located near the insertion at the lesser trochanter, can generate pain in the groin and on the proximal anterior thigh.
+The psoas TrP2, located near the insertion at the lesser trochanter, can generate pain in the groin and proximal anterior thigh.
 In addition, iliopsoas bursitis — inflammation of the bursa between the iliopsoas tendon and the hip joint capsule — is a common cause of inguinal pain in athletes, especially runners and dancers.
 Hip ultrasound differentiates tendinopathy, bursitis, and muscular trigger points.

-The psoas typically requires 10-15 sessions for resolution of chronic cases, with an initial frequency of 1-2 per week.
-The response is more gradual than in superficial muscles, but it is progressive and sustained when the perpetuating factors are addressed.
-Many patients perceive postural improvement and reduction of low back pain after 4-6 sessions, with more complete resolution over the total protocol.
+The psoas typically requires 10-15 sessions to resolve chronic cases, with an initial frequency of 1-2 per week.
+Response is more gradual than in superficial muscles, but progressive and sustained when perpetuating factors are addressed.
+Many patients notice postural improvement and reduced low back pain after 4-6 sessions, with more complete resolution over the full protocol.

 Yes, several yoga postures are excellent for the psoas.
 The most effective are: Anjaneyasana (low lunge pose — lunge with the knee on the floor), Virabhadrasana I (warrior I pose — lunge with arms raised), and Kapotasana (pigeon pose).
-Beyond stretching, yoga works on body awareness and the state of presence that counterbalance hyperactivation of the psoas by stress.
-Classes with emphasis on hip opening and psoas relaxation are especially beneficial.
+Beyond stretching, yoga builds body awareness and presence that counterbalance stress-driven psoas hyperactivation.
+Classes focused on hip opening and psoas relaxation are especially beneficial.